freenas/freenas-docs/userguide/storage.rst

 * %brand% encryption is different from the encryption used in Oracle's proprietary, non-open source version of ZFS.

-* In %brand%, entire disks are encrypted, not individual filesystems.
+* In %brand%, entire disk partitions are encrypted, not individual filesystems.
 Encrypted devices are created from the underlying drives, then the pool is created on top of the encrypted devices.
+The drive is not entirely encrypted as there will be a GPT partition used to identify the encrypted parts of the drive.
+To use the drive firmware to completely encrypt the drive, see :ref:`Self-Encrypting Drives`.

 * This type of encryption is primarily useful for users wanting the ability to remove disks from the pool without having to first wipe the